jakubdyszkiewicz/spotify-exporter/README.md

 ## Authentication
 The most annoying part is authentication.
 Creating an app and acquiring `client_id` and `client_secret` is not a full story.
-You also need to authenticate as a user within the app that you created using OAuth flow.
+You also need to authenticate as a user using OAuth flow within the app that you created.
 This requires user interaction.
 Spotipy offers two ways of doing this.
 It either opens a browser or requires input on stdin.
 Both does not work well inside a docker container, especially when running on the server.
 This project instead starts a server at port 8888 that serves HTML page with a link to auth in Spotify.
 To finish the authentication, it expects callback at `<address>:8888/callback` to finish auth.

 When you create an app in Spotify, the redirect URL has to be the same value as in `config.toml`.
-If you are starting on localhost, it can be just `http://localhost:8888/callbacks`
+If you are starting out on localhost, it can be just `http://localhost:8888/callbacks`

 The good news is that once you authenticate it preserves the data quite well.
 Long lived refresh token is stored in `.cache` where exporter is run (`/app/.cache` for Docker).
+If you plan to recreate container a lot, consider mounting a volume for it, but keep in mind it contains credentials.

 ## Running
 1) Update `config.toml` with your auth data and schedule.